How Do I Use Instagram Filters?

 Search Influencers_button

-The Filter tool works basically like a funnel; it helps you to eliminate irrelevant profiles and zero in on the influencers who will be the most valuable to your brand.
+The Filter tool works like a funnel; it helps you to eliminate irrelevant profiles and zero in on the influencers who will be the most valuable to your brand.
 The first few filters are specifically for the influencer, and help you sort by:

 • The number of followers.